 Using Free Surface Moments in Stability Calculations

-Applies to GHS/BHS versions 6.36 and later
+Applies to GHS/BHS versions 6.36 and later.

-The primary disadvantage of using the FSM is that it does not accurately
+The primary disadvantage of using the FSM is that it does not accurately represent the tank's effect on stability beyond a small increment of heel, since the FSM itself can be very different at different heel angles.

 Applications of the FSM

-that less of an issue today, there remain some applications where the FSM is
+In the past, the primary advantage of using the FSM was its relative simplicity, and although the availability of high-speed computers has made that less of an issue today, there remain some applications where the FSM is still a useful shortcut.

 GHS Facilities for using FSM

-Each FSM function is allowed to have one of three forms: 1) a constant value;
+Each FSM function is allowed to have one of three forms: 1) a constant value; 2) a constant value except at zero and 100% loads where the value becomes zero; and 3) a variable equal to the true FSM value at each particular load.

-GHS allows the value used by the first two forms of the FSM function to be
+GHS allows the value used by the first two forms of the FSM function to be either specified directly by the user or taken from one of four options which are described in GHS HELP - FSMMT: FREE, PRESENT, MAX, or VMAX.

-Assigning FSM functions to a tank is done by means of the command which has
+Assigning FSM functions to a tank is done by means of the command which has the form,

-FSMMT [(tanklist)] = f1 [,f2] [/UNCONDITIONAL]
+FSMMT [(tanklist)] = f1 [,f2 [@ boundary]] [/UNCONDITIONAL] [/BOTHSIDES]

 tanklist is a list of the names of the tanks to be affected.

-f2 is the function which applies when 0.95 <= load <= 1.00.
+f2 is the function which applies to the smaller range of load factors.

 If f2 is not specified, it becomes identical to f1.

-TRUE.
-This is the "default" form of the FSM functions before the FSM command
+The variable, or true-FSM form of the function is specified by the keyword TRUE.
+This is the "default" form of the FSM functions before the FSM command is issued.

-Three options are available in specifying the constant form.
-One is simply to
+Four options are available in specifying the constant form.
+One is simply to give the FSM value directly.
+The other three use keywords:

 PRESENT uses the present FSM value (at the present load, heel and trim).